DonaldWhyte/deep-learning-with-rnns/contents.md

 Source: https://geekyisawesome.blogspot.co.uk/2016/06/the-backpropagation-algorithm-for.html

 This is some of the algebra require for one step of backpropagaiton/training for a single layer.
-And this is basic neural network with loops or cell states.
+And this is basic neural network with lno oops or cell states.

 [NEXT]
 ### Python Neural Net Libraries